theuserge/TheUserge.github.io/deployment.md

 ### 14. USERGE_ANTISPAM_API

+This is a var for Userge AntiSpam project.
+If you use this var, it bans banned/muted users in Userge AntiSpam in groups where you're an Admin or Owner.

-Get it from @UsergeAntiSpamBot in Telegram.
+Get your personal token from [@UsergeAntiSpamBot](https://t.me/UsergeAntiSpamBot) in Telegram.

 ### 15. SPAM_WATCH_API